 The PGCE has been a great experience and I believe the skills and knowledge I have acquired will help me to thrive in being an inspiring teacher of Religious Education.
 I aim to keep close links with Edge Hill and hope that one day I can become a mentor and help other trainees.”

-To find out more about studying this programme, please view full course information for PGCE Secondary Religious Education (Age Phase 11-16) with QTS.
+To find out more about studying this programme, please view full course information for PGCE Secondary Religious Education with QTS (11-16).